 Moving Forward

-Now that you know how to delete connections on LinkedIn, you should have the confidence that should, for whatever reason, you want to delete one of your LinkedIn connections, the option is there.
-And it is easy to do as well.
+Now that you know how to delete connections on LinkedIn and even cancel pending LinkedIn requests, you should have the confidence that should you, for whatever reason, want to delete one of your LinkedIn connections, the option is there–and it is easy to do!

 If you’re still not clear despite my instructions, please check out this informative video below: